-The death of King Hussein leads at all the majors save the NYT, which top-fronts the story but leads instead with a story about state spending on welfare.
+The death of King Hussein leads at all the majors save the New York Times, which top-fronts the story but leads instead with a story about state spending on welfare.
 A Health and Human Services survey shows, says the paper, that state officials have, despite winning the right under welfare reform to control a sizeable portion of federal welfare funding, left unspent $3 billion of the $12 billion available to them in a recent nine month period.
 The paper attributes this to the steep decline in the number of people on welfare, the states’ slowness to develop new welfare programs, and their desire to save money for the next recession.

 USAT kicks off a series on worldwide asbestos, stunning with the news that an epidemic of asbestos-related diseases emerging in the poorer nations of the world will in the next 30 years kill at least one million workers involved in mining and manufacturing the stuff.
 Those who will die, says the paper, include Chinese prisoners, Australian aborigines, immigrant laborers in the Middle East, Eastern European peasants, and South Korean sweatshop workers.

 The WP off-lead takes note of what it calls a significant nationwide pattern of jury nullification.
 The most concrete sign of the trend, the paper says, is the sharp increase in hung juries.
 For years, the norm was considered 5 percent, but recently that rate has doubled and tripled in many locales.
 Federal criminal cases in Washington, D.C. average 15 percent and some California courts now report rates of 20 percent.
 The Post runs a supporting story inside about a woman advocate of jury nullification on a hung Colorado drug case jury who was later convicted of failing to disclose her own drug conviction during jury selection.